rurounigit/hootspot/README.md

 [![D3.js](https://img.shields.io/badge/D3.js-7.9-orange?logo=d3dotjs)](https://d3js.org/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This tool runs as a "side panel" in your browser, allowing you to select text from any webpage or paste it directly to receive an instant, in-depth analysis of its underlying messaging and potential manipulative techniques.
+HootSpot runs as a "side panel" in your browser, allowing you to select text from any webpage or paste it directly to receive an instant, in-depth analysis of its underlying messaging and potential manipulative techniques.
 Your API key and data are stored locally, ensuring your privacy.

 ---

-## ✨ Key Features
+## Key Features

-*   **Advanced Rhetorical Analysis**: Leverages a sophisticated system prompt (`src/constants.tsx`) to instruct the Gemini API to identify and categorize manipulative patterns without a hardcoded list of tactics.
+*   **Advanced Rhetorical Analysis**: Leverages the area of expertise of any great LLM: Being trained on a vast variety of texts, and a deep understanding of written communication patterns.
-*   **📊 Interactive Visualization**: Generates a dynamic bubble chart using **D3.js** to visualize the strength, frequency, and categories of detected tactics, providing an immediate "Manipulation Profile" of the text.
+*   **Interactive Visualization**: Generates a dynamic bubble chart using **D3.js** to visualize the strength, frequency, and categories of detected tactics, providing an immediate "Manipulation Profile" of the text.
-*   **📝 Comprehensive & Actionable Reports**: Delivers a multi-faceted report including an AI-generated summary, color-coded highlights in the source text, and detailed card-based explanations for each detected pattern.
+*   **Comprehensive & Actionable Reports**: Outputs a report including an AI-generated summary, color-coded highlights in the source text, and detailed card-based explanations for each detected pattern.
-*   **📥 Export and Save Findings**: Easily save your analysis.
-Download a complete, professionally formatted PDF report, including highlights and the visual bubble chart.
+*   **Export and Save Findings**: Easily save your analysis.
+Download a PDF report, including highlights and the visual bubble chart.
 You can also export the raw analysis as a JSON file and load it back into the extension later.
 *   **Seamless Context Menu & Keyboard Integration**: Right-click any selected text to instantly send it to the HootSpot side panel for analysis, replacement, or appending.
 For even faster workflow, use keyboard shortcuts (`Alt+Shift+A`, `Alt+Shift+S`, `Alt+Shift+D`) to perform these actions without clicking.
-*   **⚙️ Flexible AI Model Selection**: Choose from a list of Google Gemini models that are automatically fetched and updated.
+*   **Flexible AI Model Selection**: Choose from a list of Google Gemini models that are automatically fetched and updated.
 Models are conveniently grouped into "Stable" and "Preview" categories, allowing you to balance speed, cost, and analytical power.
-*   **🔐 Privacy-First & Customizable**: Your API key and custom settings are stored securely and locally in your browser's `localStorage`.
+*   **Privacy-First & Customizable**: Your API key and custom settings are stored securely and locally in your browser's `localStorage`.
 Configure your experience by setting a custom character limit for analysis to manage API usage and costs.
-*   **🌐 Full Internationalization (i18n)**: The user interface is available in English, German, French, and Spanish out of the box.
+*   **Full Internationalization (i18n)**: The user interface is available in English, German, French, and Spanish out of the box.
-*   **🤖 AI-Powered Language Management**: A unique feature that allows you to use the Gemini API to translate the extension's entire interface into any language.
+*   **AI-Powered Language Management**: A unique feature that allows you to use the Gemini API to translate the extension's entire interface into any language.
 Simply provide a language code (e.g., "it" for Italian), and the AI generates the necessary translation files.

-## 📸 Demo
+## Demo

 <img src="public/images/hootspot-gif.gif" alt="HootSpot" width="40%">

-## 🔬 How It Works
+## How It Works

 HootSpot is built as a modern Manifest V3 Chrome Extension, ensuring security and performance.